HomepageUtilitiesInternetThe Best Internet Providers of 2021

 There are different types of internet connections available to customers.
 Depending on where you live, not every option will be available near you.
 But it’s important to understand the difference when choosing the best internet service provider.

 • Cable: Cable internet uses the same copper cable lines that deliver cable television in your home.
 If you can get cable TV in your area, there’s a good chance you can get cable internet as well.
-Spectrum is an example of a provider that offers cable internet.
+Spectrum and Xfinity are examples of providers that offer cable internet; gigabit-class download speeds are common, while data cap policies vary by provider.

 • DSL: DSL stands for digital subscriber line.
 It’s a type of internet that connects via a telephone network using a phone wall jack.
-AT&T, Frontier, and CenturyLink all offer DSL internet.
+AT&T, Frontier, and CenturyLink have offered DSL internet, though it’s available in fewer areas each year as fiber expands.

 • Fiber: Fiber-optic internet is a type of broadband internet that transfers data using fiber optic cables.
 The fiber refers to the glass wires within a larger cable.
 Fiber-optic internet provides one of the fastest internet options on the market.
-AT&T, Fios, Frontier, Spectrum, CenturyLink, and Xfinity all offer fiber internet options.
+AT&T, Verizon Fios, Frontier, Google Fiber, and regional providers offer fiber internet options.

 • Satellite: Satellite internet is a type of wireless internet transmitted using satellites.
 Just like satellite television, the signal is picked up by a satellite dish and transmitted to your home.
 Then, you can connect to the internet using a modem.
-HughesNet offers satellite internet.
+Starlink and Hughesnet offer satellite internet; Starlink’s LEO network provides lower latency than legacy GEO satellite in many areas.

 How Much Internet Do I Need?

 It can be easy to assume more is better when it comes to internet speeds, but that isn’t always the case.
 It depends on how you are planning to use your internet connection.
-Broadband speeds, fast enough to stream video and play games, are considered to be 25Mbps.
+The FCC’s current benchmark for fixed broadband is 100/20 Mbps, but your household’s needs may be higher depending on the number of users and applications.
 If you’re a serious gamer or share an internet connection with multiple people in your household, faster speeds may be necessary.
-If you’re just planning to use the internet for basic tasks like checking email and browsing the web, you likely don’t need anything approaching gigabit speed.
+If you’re just planning to use the internet for basic tasks like checking email and browsing the web, you likely don’t need multi-gig speeds.

 Number of DevicesLight UseModerate UseHeavy UseVery Heavy Use